Chiquola Mill Massacre: Aftermath

 Honea Path's churches, who were subsidized by the mill owners, refused to allow a funeral for the slain workers to be held on their grounds.
 Instead, on September 9 the UTW organized a funeral on an open field outside town.
 Perhaps 10,000 people attended, addressed by George L. Googe from the AFL and John Peel from the UTW.

 At the inquest summoned by the coroner, eleven strikebreakers were charged with murder, but as the local magistrate Beacham ensured they were acquitted.
 When two eyewitnesses testified that he had given the order to fire, Beacham had them arrested and charged with perjury.
 Dozens more were fired and evicted for participating in the strike or voicing support for the union.

 The massacre did not defeat the strike in Honea Path or South Carolina more generally.
 But larger issues doomed the workers' struggle.
 The main economic crisis that was affecting the textile industry was overproduction, making a strike ineffective in the short term.
 A longer strike might have been successful, but the rapid growth of the UTW meant that the union had not accumulated the strike funds it would need to provision such a large number of striking workers for any length of time.
 The national leadership was unable to keep its promise to feed workers during the strike, and many in the South went hungry.
 The strike finally came to an end of September 23 after a direct appeal from President Roosevelt.
 The UTW had none of their demands met, which greatly demoralized workers in Honea Path.

 Legacy

 Local elites stoked fears of retaliation to prevent open discussion of events.
 They also spread a (false) rumor that the strikers themselves had fired the first shot, a rumor that was still in circulation well into the 1990s.
 Mill superintendents continued to dominate the mayorship and unionization in Honea Path stalled.

-In 1994, George Stoney led the production of a documentary on the 1934 textile workers' strike called the "Uprising of '34".
+In 1994, George Stoney led the production of a PBS documentary on the 1934 textile workers' strike called the "Uprising of '34".
 The film prominently features the Chiquola Mill Massacre.
 Public screenings of the film spurred conversations in Honea Path that led to the dedication of a small stone marker for the fallen workers in nearby Dogwood Park.
 The documentary also prompted Frank Beacham, grandson of Dan Beacham, to begin an investigation of the events.
 In the decades since, however, no commemorations of the event have been organized.

+On May 14 2024, the mill was demolished.